learn-co-curriculum/phrg-js-ajax-ajax-and-callbacks-readme/README.md

 Note: The callback that gets passed into `.done`  gets `data` as an argument. `data` represents the response returned from the API. jQuery handles passing in that `data` object to the callbacks.
 This is essential to our fire and forget technique.
 We don't have to sit around and wait for the API to give us a response.
 Instead, we tell jQuery that when it receives a response to please pass it along to our callbacks so they can handle it accordingly.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-ajax-ajax-and-callbacks-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-ajax-ajax-and-callbacks-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources

 * [Application programming interface](http://en.wikipedia.org/wiki/Application_programming_interface)